NXS-DEV/Warning-bot/README.md

 # Warning-bot
-This is a moderation bots with everything you need for your discord server.
+This is a moderation bot with everything you need for your discord server.